Children's rights education: Meaning of children’s human rights education

 Children’s human rights education refers to education and educational practices in schools and educational institutions that are consistent with the United Nations Convention on the Rights of the Child.
-It is a form of education that takes seriously the view that children are bearers of human rights, that children are citizens in their own right, that schools and educational institutions are learning communities where children learn (or fail to learn) the values and practices of human rights and citizenship, and that educating children about their own basic human rights is a legal obligation of the United Nations Convention on the Rights of the Child.
+It is a form of education that centers on the view that children are bearers of human rights, that children are citizens in their own right, that schools and educational institutions are learning communities where children learn (or fail to learn) the values and practices of human rights and citizenship, and that educating children about their own basic human rights is a legal obligation of the United Nations Convention on the Rights of the Child.

 Children's rights education is education where the rights of the child, as described in the Convention, is taught and practiced in individual classrooms.
 But in its most developed form, children’s rights are taught and practiced in a systematic and comprehensive way across grade levels, across the school, and across school districts.
-With full-blown children’s rights education, children’s rights are not simply an addition to a particular subject or classroom.
-Rather, the rights of the child are incorporated into the school curricula, teaching practices, and teaching materials across subjects and grade levels and are the centerpiece of school mission statements, behavior codes, and school policies and practices.
+With fully implemented children’s rights education, children’s rights are not simply an addition to a particular subject or classroom.
+Rather, the rights of the child are incorporated into the school curricula, teaching practices, and teaching materials across subjects and grade levels, and they are the centerpiece of school mission statements, behavior codes, and school policies and practices.

 Fully developed children’s rights education means that all members of the school community receive education on the rights of the child.
 The Convention serves as a values framework for the life and functioning of the school or educational institution and for efforts to promote a more positive school climate and school culture for learning.

 A core belief in children’s rights education is that when children learn about their own basic human rights, this learning serves as an important foundation for their understanding and support of human rights more broadly.